svecosystem/barqode/docs/src/content/components/barqode-dropzone.md

   import Demo from '$lib/components/demos/barqode-dropzone.svelte';
 </script>

-You can drag-and-drop image files from your desktop or images embedded into other web pages anywhere in the area the component occupies.
+This component functions as a file input with the `capture` attribute set to `environment` which allows users to take a picture with their camera.
+You can also drag-and-drop image files from your desktop or images embedded into other web pages anywhere in the area the component occupies.
 The images are directly scanned and positive results are indicated by the `onDetect` callback.

 ## Demo